Michael Burgess: Celebrating the wonderful legacy left by Radio Sport

 Even the 1990 Commonwealth Games, particularly the thrilling scenes with cyclist Gary Anderson claiming three gold medals

-There was also magic from around the world; 'Hadlee's series' in 1985 in Australia came via wireless, as did the circket tour to England in 1986, with voices sometimes bouncing around like the sound waves.
+There was also magic from around the world; "Hadlee's series" in 1985 in Australia came via wireless, as did the circket tour to England in 1986.

-I saw some F.A Cup finals on television (in the 1980s it was the only live football shown each year) but also remember waking up at 1a.m. to listen to a BBC radio broadcast of a Liverpool vs Everton decider and being absolutely entranced.
+I saw some F.A Cup finals on television (in the 1980s it was the only live football shown each year) but also remember waking up at 1am to listen to a BBC radio broadcast of a Liverpool v Everton decider and being absolutely entranced.

 All those experiences developed a love for sport on the radio that has never really died.